 What about the music?

 Variety is the spice of life.
 You’ll hear everything from Balkan folk and brass bands to modern classical and the hottest names in jazz.
-So far this year the lineup includes indie darlings International Teachers of Pop and Snapped Ankles, folk from Toby Hay and Jim Ghedi and sets from the heavenly Jukebox DJs, with many more still to be announced.
+Previous lineups included indie darlings International Teachers of Pop and Snapped Ankles, folk from Toby Hay and Jim Ghedi and sets from the heavenly Jukebox DJs.
 If you’re lucky, you may even catch a set from festival founder Cerys Matthews.

 What else is on the menu?

 On offer are a range of activities.
 Previous years have included bush craft, abseiling, Tai Chi, theatre and vintage funfair pursuits to keep family members of all ages suitably entertained.
 A perfect treat for those after a stylish, whimsical and avant-garde event that stands out from the crowd, this is a festival that definitely lives up to its name.